Peace-prevails/LabManager/README.md

 The backend will run on http://localhost:5001

 ### Frontend Setup

+After starting the backend server, start the frontend.

 Use the App.js as the frontend code
 1. Navigate to the frontend directory:
 ```bash
 cd [your react directory]
 ```
+The react directory is where you put your App.js file.
 2. Start the React application:
 ```bash
 npm start